 - Fresh Mint - this makes a pretty garnish, but it is completely optional.
 Fresh basil would look and taste great, too.

-How to Make a Berry Trifle
+How to Make Berry Trifle

 - Prepare your berries.
 Wash, hull and slice the strawberries.
 Reserve about ¾ up for decorating the top.